LONTAN SOFT CLOSE

-If you haven’t installed or replaced drawer slides a common question is understanding the difference between soft close vs. self close drawer slides.
+If you still need to install or replace drawer slides, a common question is understanding the difference between soft close vs. self-close drawer slides.

 Fortunately, for almost all uses, the differences are easy to tell:

-- Self closing merely means the drawer is designed to stay shut.
+- Self-closing means the drawer slide is designed to stay shut.

 - Soft closing is a more advanced feature that pulls your drawer shut and prevents slamming

-But these aren’t the only differences in drawer slides to consider.
-Because there are many different types of drawer slides, mounts, weight ratings, extension and other features it’s best to understand more than just self vs. soft closing when choosing a slide.
+But there are other differences in drawer slides to consider.
+Because there are many different types of drawer slides, mounts, weight ratings, extensions, and other features, it’s best to understand more than just self vs. soft closing when choosing a drawer slide.

-Drawer slide lingo is confusing – even for woodworkers.
-So trying to understand the difference between these very similar slides is important:
+Drawer slide terminology is confusing – even for woodworkers.
+So trying to understand the difference between these very similar slides is essential:

-- Self closing simply means the drawer will stay shut when closed and some slides use rubber stoppers to keep the door shut.
+- Self-closing means the drawer will stay shut when closed, and some slides use rubber stoppers to keep the door shut.

 - Soft closing, however, uses springs and dampers to pull the drawer shut and will keep the door shut

-- Regulatory warning: note there are certain industry and regulatory requirements on the definition of a self closing drawer.
-If in doubt, use manufacturers like Accuride that can help you meet requirements.
+- Regulatory warning: note specific industry and regulatory requirements on defining a self-closing drawer.
+If in doubt, use manufacturers like Accuride that can help you meet your needs.

 - Weight rating determines how many pounds the drawer slide will carry

-- Mount is one of five main categories: side mount (most popular), undermount (best performing), center mount, bottom mount and top mount.
+- Mount comprises five main categories: side mount (most popular), undermount (best performing), center mount, bottom mount, and top mount.

-- Length is important to make sure the slide reaches the back of the opening
+- Length is essential to make sure the slide reaches the back of the opening

 When to Choose Self Closing

 With soft closing drawers generally costing a few dollars more, not all applications need the enhanced feature.
-Which makes choosing self closing drawers for the following applications a money-saving consideration:
+This makes choosing self-closing drawers for the following applications a money-saving consideration:

 - Rarely used furniture